cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 Your shed requires a building permit if it will:

-* be over one story,
+* be more than one story,
 * be over 200 square feet,
 * have plumbing,
 * be over 15ft tall,